chuckcscccl/rustlr/chapter2.md

 from RawToken::Num(n) and carray semantic values Val(n), while "var" terminals carry values Var(x) and are formed from RawToken::Alphanum(x).
-The generated lexer will distinguish alphanumeric tokens that correspond to declared terminal symbols of the grammar.
+The generated lexer will distinguish alphanumeric tokens that correspond to other declared terminal symbols of the grammar such as "let".
 All other "Alphanums" will be parsed as "var".

 The [RawToken][rtk] enum defines n to be an i64 and x to be a &str.
 Generally speaking, for each value-carrying terminal symbol of the grammar,